kajf/bozr/README.md

 ### Section 'Expect'

-Represents assertions for http response of the call
+Represents assertions for http response of the call.

 Response:
 ```json
 {